adbar/trafilatura/docs/index.rst

 Evaluation and alternatives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The extraction focuses on the main content, which is usually the part displayed centrally, without the left or right bars, the header or the footer, but including potential titles and (optionally) comments.
-This task is also known as web scraping, boilerplate removal, DOM-based content extraction, main content identification, or web page cleaning.
+The extraction focuses on the main content: usually the part displayed centrally, without left or right bars, header or footer, but including potential titles and (optionally) comments.
+These tasks are also known as web scraping, boilerplate removal, DOM-based content extraction, main content identification, or web page cleaning.

 For reproducible results see the `evaluation page <evaluation.html>`_ and the `evaluation script <https://github.com/adbar/trafilatura/blob/master/tests/comparison.py>`_.